robertorcosta/azure-docs.pt-br/articles/security/benchmarks/security-control-data-protection.md

 Use a proteção de informações do Azure para identificar informações confidenciais nos documentos do Office 365.

-Use a proteção de informações do SQL do Azure para auxiliar na classificação e no rotulamento de informações armazenadas em bancos de dados SQL do Azure.
+Use a proteção de informações do SQL do Azure para auxiliar na classificação e no rotulamento de informações armazenadas no banco de dados SQL do Azure.

 - [Como implementar a descoberta de dados SQL do Azure](https://docs.microsoft.com/azure/sql-database/sql-database-data-discovery-and-classification)